 - You are either providing critical work for a department or faculty member (will be confirmed individually), or your home address is outside of a 425-mile radius of campus (see the map).

-The application process will open on Friday, July 20, and applications will be due by Wednesday, July 25.
-Approvals/denials will be sent on a rolling basis, and further information about moving will be sent in early-mid August to those approved.
+The application process will open in the Housing Portal on Thursday, August 1, and applications will be due by Sunday, August 4.
+Approvals/denials will be sent by Thursday, August 8, and further information about moving will be sent shortly after to those approved.

-If you don’t meet the criteria for approval for transitioning from summer-to-fall housing, but are here for the summer and will be here for the fall, you may be eligible to utilize the free short-term summer-to-fall storage option in Armstrong Basement.
+If you don’t meet the criteria for approval for transitioning from summer-to-fall housing, but are here for the summer and will be here for the fall, you are eligible for limited storage if you are an international student and/or a financial aid student.
 See the “Summer-to-Fall Storage” section on the “Campus & Local Services” page.